 For ASPE, after testing and adjusting the individual assets of the CGU as required, impairment is then applied to the whole reporting unit the same as for intangible assets with an indefinite life.
 If the carrying value of the reporting unit is greater than its fair value, this difference is the impairment amount.
-With ASPE, goodwill should be tested for impairment when events or circumstances indicate impairment may exist.

 For IFRS, if the carrying value of the CGU is greater than the recoverable amount (which is the higher of the CGU's value in use or fair value less costs to sell) then this difference is the impairment amount.
 Impairment is allocated first to goodwill (accumulated impairment losses, goodwill account), with any further excess allocated to the remaining assets' carrying values in the CGU on a proportional basis.
-With IFRS, goodwill should be tested for impairment annually and when events or circumstances indicate impairment may exist.

-Important - Goodwill impairment reversals are not permitted for ASPE or IFRS.
+Goodwill impairment reversals are not permitted for ASPE or IFRS.